 It’s not made by a big corporate machine, but rather a UK-based independent company and the recipe has also been classified as being hypoallergenic and contains nothing artificial or any preservatives and no added salt, sugar or anything else.
 So perfect for any who suffer from food allergies.
 We do think the tagline for the company is rather humorous “Declaring War on Bad Poos with Gut-Friendly Pet Food”.

 Wet or Dry Kibble

 Dry kibble is great for easy transport and storage and can be used to feed your dog every day.
-Despite it being a spectacular invention, you must be careful what is in your dry kibble.
+Despite it being a spectacular invention, you must be careful what is in your dry dog food.
 It must have as much meat as possible.
-To know how much meat is in your kibble, you will have to read the label.
+To know how much meat is in the food you give your cockapoo, you will have to read the label.

 If it says that it’s beef, bison or turkey, it means it contains 70% of that meat.
 If it’s something vaguer like ‘beef dinner’ or beef platter’, it only contains 10% of that meat.
 If it says ‘with meat’ it only contains 3%.

 Check for grains such as corn, and vegetables.
 A small amount of fruit and vegetables might be okay, but some dogs are allergic to these foods.
 The less filler there is, the better.

 If the label says ‘complete and balanced ‘, it has met AAFCD (Association of American Feed Control Officials) guidelines and contains all the nutrients in the correct amounts your dog needs.
 Always look for this label.
 If you see the complete and balanced label, it is a promise you can trust.

 Some foods are labelled ‘for small dogs’, or ‘for large dogs’.
 In this case, you should buy small dog-specific food, as your cockapoo is small breed, and larger dogs have different dietary requirements.